Radius measurement in binary stars: simulations of intensity interferometry: Methodology

 \subsection{Slope of the Signal}

-In order to better understand the dependence of the squared visibility on each of the radii in different parts of the $u,v$ plane, we consider derivatives of the former (equ.~\ref{equ:squared_visibility}) with respect to $\Theta_A$ and $\Theta_B$ for $u=0$, which are as follows.
+In order to better understand the dependence of the squared visibility on each of the radii in different parts of the $u,v$ plane, we consider derivatives of the former (equ.~\ref{equ:squared_visibility}) with respect to $\Theta_A$ and $\Theta_B$ (taking $I_A$ and $I_B$ as normalised constants) for $u=0$, which are as follows.

 and

 The first factor of eqns.~\eqref{equ:change_visi_A} and \eqref{equ:change_visi_B} depends on both sources.
 However, the second factor depends on only the source with respect to which equ.~\eqref{equ:squared_visibility} is differentiated.
 As we can see, the derivative is a product of Bessel functions $J_1$ and $J_2$, and can be positive or negative.
 So, there will be some regions in the $u,v$ plane where the derivative of the observable will be positive and some regions where it will be negative.
 Using these equations, we can remove the data from the baseline region that reduces the strength of the signal (i.e., the area of baselines from where signals with negative slope observed).